The Sword and the Stars: Reception

+In Issue 50 of the British wargaming magazine Perfidious Albion, Charles Vasey called this "Empires of the Middle Ages goes into Space", noting " The old Empires player will recognize the new counters (instead of revolting peasants waving pitch-forks, they are waving zapper rays) and he will also recognize most of the rules.
+The question is whether you would rather be attacking Beautiful Zelda from Galaxy Five or invading Lombardy.
+On balance I would rather be in Philadelphia."

 Brian McCue reviewed The Sword and the Stars in The Space Gamer No. 43.
 McCue commented that "I'd recommend The Sword and the Stars to any die-hard Empires of the Middle Ages player, to anybody who wants a less expensive alternative for that game, and to people who play SF but not historical games.
 The game system is great; only the historical appeal of the older game is lacking."

 In Issue 9 of Ares, Justin Leites called the game "an interesting strategic overview of the differences inherent in building and maintaining a galaxy-wide empire."

 In a retrospective review in Issue 4 of Simulacrum, Brian Train noted, "Sword and the Stars seems, in the end, not to have materially increased the appeal of the EOTMA game system.
 Probably its best customers were those who already owned or were familiar with the earlier game."
 Train concluded, "On the whole, this game is a solid adaptation of a good system to a new milieu; however, it never got the posthumous populrity that EOTMA did."